-Staff notified three-hundred and eighty-seven (387)surrounding property owners request.
-Of those property owners notified, one-hundred and ninety-one (191) reside the 200-foot notification boundary required by the within the 400-foot notification State, but boundary required by Council; and fifty-four (54) reside outside of Killeen.
+Staff notified three-hundred eighty-seven and (387)surrounding property owners regarding Of those property owners notified, one-hundred and ninety-one request.
+(191) reside notification boundary required by the State, but within the 400-foot boundary required by Council; and fifty-four (54) reside outside of Killeen.